urilivshits/pageinference/assets-chrome-store/PRIVACY_POLICY.md

 - **Chat History**: Your conversations with the AI, stored locally in your browser
 - **User Preferences**: Extension settings like theme, AI model selection, and behavior preferences
 - **Page Content**: Temporarily processed to provide context to the AI (not permanently stored)
+- **Website URLs**: Stored locally to organize chat history by domain

 ### Information We Do NOT Collect
 - We do not collect any personal information
-- We do not track your browsing history
+- We do not track your browsing history (we only store the current website URL for chat organization)
 - We do not store your data on external servers
 - We do not use analytics or tracking tools
 - We do not share any information with third parties (except OpenAI as described below)